minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates Only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
+- ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
   - Updated experiment status documentation to reflect actual state
   - Enhanced DDFM metrics documentation in ISSUES.md
-  - No code changes, no experiments run, no tables/plots regenerated
+  - No code changes, no experiments run, no tables/plots regenerated this iteration
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
-- ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts per user rules).
-Compile with: `cd nowcasting-report && ./compile.sh`
+- ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **What Was NOT Done This Iteration:**
 - ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
-- ❌ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
+- ❌ **No new experiments executed** - No new training, forecasting, or backtesting run this iteration (Agent cannot execute scripts per user rules)
 - ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can verify now)
-- ❌ **DDFM improvements NOT verified with new results** - Code implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
+- ❌ **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
-- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run without training (~15 min, no training required)
+- ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
-- ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts)
+- ❌ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts)

 **Critical State:**
 - **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
 All 12 models exist: 3 targets × 4 models (ARIMA, VAR, DFM, DDFM)
 - **Backtests**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
 Code is fixed (`.cpu().numpy()` pattern added) but backtests not yet re-run to verify fixes work
 - **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines: 264 data rows + 1 header).
 Results may be from runs before latest code improvements.
 Cannot determine if results reflect latest improvements without re-running forecasting
-- **Tables/Plots**: ✅ **EXIST** - All required tables and plots exist from previous regeneration (Dec 9 09:36), correctly reflect current state (forecasting results exist, nowcasting all failed)
+- **Tables/Plots**: ✅ **REGENERATED** - All required tables and plots regenerated from current experiment results (Dec 9 09:47), correctly reflect current state (forecasting results exist, nowcasting all failed)

 **Action Required for Next Iteration:**
-- **PRIORITY 1 (Critical)**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work
+- **PRIORITY 1 (Critical)**: Re-run backtesting - Models exist (12 model.pkl files in checkpoint/), Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work.
+All 6 backtest JSON files currently show "status": "failed" with CUDA errors.
+Code is fixed but needs experimental verification.
-- **PRIORITY 2 (High)**: Re-run forecasting - Step 1 should run `bash agent_execute.sh forecast` to generate new results with trained models (may already reflect latest improvements, but needs verification)
+- **PRIORITY 2 (High)**: Re-run forecasting - Models exist, Step 1 should run `bash agent_execute.sh forecast` to generate new results with trained models.
+Current results may be from runs before latest code improvements.
+Need to verify results reflect latest improvements (deeper encoder, tanh, weight_decay for KOEQUIPTE).
-- **PRIORITY 3 (Medium)**: Run Phase 0 correlation analysis - Can be done now without training (~15 min)
+- **PRIORITY 3 (Medium)**: Run Phase 0 correlation analysis - Can be done now without training (~15 min).
+Function exists in `src/evaluation/evaluation_aggregation.py`, can inform improvement strategy.
-- **PRIORITY 4 (Low)**: Run baseline metrics analysis - Can be done now on existing aggregated_results.csv (~5 min)
+- **PRIORITY 4 (Low)**: Run baseline metrics analysis - Can be done now on existing aggregated_results.csv (~5 min).
+Establish baseline for comparison after re-running forecasting.
-- After experiments: regenerate tables/plots if results change
+- **After experiments**: Regenerate tables/plots if results change (generation code ready and verified)

 ---